torchlard/Notes/Java/JVM.md

 reduce fragmented memory space

 # JIT (just in time compilation)
-methods get compiled
-compilation is expensive
+- slower if everything load from .class, better to precompile some in machine code first methods get compiled compilation is expensive
 JIt faster than interpreter?